SDNNetSim/SDON_simulator/.github/pull_request_template.md

 ## Description
 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
+For error/bug reporting, please include the error and it's accompanying context.

 Fixes # (issue)